andersonmorillo/n-Gram-kaggle/Respuestas.md

 # n-Gram-kaggle

 Find the most frequent n-grams in another file in this corpus.
 You can find the other files by entering "../input/spanish_corpus/" in a code chunk and then hitting the Tab key.
 All of the files will be listed in a drop-down menu.
 Are the most frequent bigrams the same as they were in this file?
-Entre los dos archivos el segundo presenta una diferencia en la segunda frecuencia mas repetida
+Entre los dos archivos se presenta una diferencia en la segunda frecuencia más repetida respectivamente

 frecuencia del archivo ejemplo: